RedWebGames/Cyberix3D/README.md

 https://github.com/cyberix3d/Cyberix3D/wiki
 ## Download
 Here's the download link for the Urho3D Engine, which is the engine that Cyberix3D will be built on: https://drive.google.com/file/d/1iYF743XmjE3xtIZHiphB09kVyFbJtnyz/view?usp=sharing.
 The file also contains a **Visual Studios Community** project file.
-Here is the link to download **Visual Studios Community** https://www.visualstudio.com/downloads
-Here is how you install the engine.
+Here is the link to download **Visual Studios Community** https://www.visualstudio.com/downloads this is how you install the engine.
  * Step 1: click on the **visual studios link** and download "**Visual Studios Community**" not the other ones.
 Also you need to install with **Visual Studios**, **ALT**, and **Visual C++**.

  * Step 2: Click on the google drive link to download the engine.